emmawalshdev/The-Book-bar/testing.md

     - For users logged out:
         - Confirm that the review form is not visible.
         - Confirm that a link to the log in page is provided.
-            - Click on the link, confirm navigation to login page.
+            - Click on the link, confirm navigation to the Login page.

     - For users (all user types) logged in:
         - Confirm that the review form is present.
         - Submit a review:
-            - Attempt posting review without a Title or Rating, confirm failure.
+            - Attempt posting a review without a title or rating, confirm failure.
             - Post a successful review.
                 - Confirm that a success message appears.
                 - Confirm that the review card appears in the section above.